 Issue #2 – Effects on Learning Outcomes

 It also appears that poor air quality has an effect on concentration levels.
 This leads to an inability to focus.
-Students can’t take in the full lesson because of distractions beyond their control.
+Students cannot take in the full lesson because of distractions beyond their control.

 America’s Environmental Protection Agency (EPA) points out the major issue.
-It says that students in poorly-ventilated classrooms achieve worse results in standardised testing.
-In particular, they struggle more with maths and reading.
+It says that students in poorly ventilated classrooms achieve worse results in standardised testing.
+They struggle more with maths and reading.

-It also highlights the effects that changes in room temperature can have on students.
-Poor ventilation can lead to classrooms becoming too hot.
+It also highlights the effects of poor ventilation and changes in room temperature can have on students.
+Poor classroom ventilation can lead to classrooms becoming less conducive for learning.
 The EPA says that this affects students’ ability to perform tasks.
 Anything that requires concentration becomes a particular issue.

 Ventilation – The Solutions